sabertazimi/awesome-notes/programming/web/reactjs/reactjsBasicNotes.md

 #### Refs Update Mechanism

-- Shallow rendering affects just the component and not the children.
-- Deep rendering affects the component itself and all of its children.
-- Update a `ref`, the shallow rendering mechanism works to re-render component.
+- Update a `ref`, no re-renderings happens.
 - Update a `state`, the deep rendering mechanism works to re-render components.
 - Store values in refs and have them updated, which is more **efficient** than `useState` (which can be expensive)